bradjohnl/gpt_python_cli/README.md

 - Use custom prompts from a library.
 Create and edit your prompts and share them with others!
 - Save chat logs to a specified path
 - Interactive chat mode or one-shot mode
-- Customize model options like temperature and token limits (COMING SOON)
+- Customize model options like temperature and token limits
-- Syntax highlighting for code output (COMING SOON)
+- Syntax highlighting for code output (COMING SOON?)
-- Save valid prompts for future model training (COMING SOON)
+- Save valid prompts for future model training (COMING SOON?)
-- Online portal for sharing custom prompts (COMING SOON)
+- Online portal for sharing custom prompts (COMING SOON?)
+- Run ChatGPT against custom data (COMING SOON?)

 ## Installation